tdavislab/MergeTreeMetric/README.md

 # MergeTreeMetric

 This is a Python implementation of computing pairwise distance matrices for time-varying data.
-These matrices are calculated using four metrics, including bottleneck distance, Wasserstein distance, and labelled interleaving distance between two merge trees, as well as Euclidean distances between scalar fields.
+These matrices are calculated using four metrics: bottleneck distance, Wasserstein distance, and labelled interleaving distance between two merge trees, and Euclidean distances between scalar fields.

 The implementation is described in "Geometry Aware Merge Tree Comparisons for Time-Varying Data with Interleaving Distances" (under review).

 - [Installation](#installation)